Thicket-Blender/thicket/README.md

 ## Laubwerk Plants Add-on for Blender
 Thicket is a [Blender](http://www.blender.org) Add-on to import [Laubwerk Plants](http://www.laubwerk.com) high resolution plant and tree models.

-Thicket is a community project developed using the Laubwerk Python3 SDK.
+Thicket is an open source community developed project using the Laubwerk Python SDK.
 While not affiliated with or officially supported by Laubwerk GmbH, this project would not be possible without Laubwerk's efforts to answer questions and address issues during the development of Thicket.

 Using Laubwerk's level of detail controls, Thicket keeps the Blender viewport responsive and renderings photo-realistic, like this shot of a Japanese Maple (Acer Palmatum).

 ![doc/acerp-cycles.png](doc/acerp-cycles.png)

 ## Features
 Thicket generates separate viewport and render models, supporting various levels of detail for each.
-The viewport can display a low poly proxy (convex hull) or a low detail model in any of Blender's viewport modes.
+The viewport can display a low poly proxy (convex hull) or a partial geometry model in any of Blender's viewport modes.
 The rendered model geometry is generated using various level of detail controls.

+* Sidebar "N Panel" UI
+  * Visual plant selection (gallery)
+  * Update existing plants
+  * Update all identical instances at once
+  * Make instances unique
+  * Smart delete to manage scene size
 * Separate viewport and render models
 * Collection instancing
-* Material Nodes
+* Material nodes
 * Viewport model level of detail
   * Proxy (Convex Hull)
-  * Low poly model
+  * Partial geometry
 * Render model level of detail
   * Subdivision
+  * Leaf density
+  * Leaf amount
   * Branching level
-  * Leaf density
   * Branch thickness
-* Sidebar `Thicket` panel to change these options after import

 ![doc/thicket-banner-2048.png](doc/thicket-banner-2048.png)

 ## Install
-Thicket is in active development toward the initial 1.0 release, which will include installers for download.
+Thicket is in active development toward the initial 1.0 release, which will release packages for download.
 Until then, please follow these steps to try it out.

 * Download and install the prerequisites
   * [Blender](http://www.blender.org/) 2.80 or later.
 The plugin is known to run with [Blender 2.82](http://www.blender.org/features/past-releases/2-82/).
-  * Laubwerk Python3 SDK 1.0.32 or later, provided by all Laubwerk Plant Kits, including the [Plants Kit Freebie](http://www.laubwerk.com/store/plants-kit-freebie).
+  * Laubwerk Python SDK 1.0.32 or later, provided by all Laubwerk Plant Kits, including the [Plants Kit Freebie](http://www.laubwerk.com/store/plants-kit-freebie).
 * Installation options
   * Latest from GitHub
     * Exit Blender